etwest/DynamicQueriesCC/README.md

 # Streaming Connected Components with Dynamic Queries
 This repository solves fully dynamic graph connectivity in the semi-streaming setting.
-It achieves fast update throughputs (millions of updates per second) and compact data-structures (orders of magnitude smaller than other dynamic connectivity systems), while also answering connectivity queries (of the form is `u` connected to `v`) in less than a 0.00001 seconds.
+It achieves fast update throughputs (millions of updates per second) and compact data-structures (orders of magnitude smaller than other dynamic connectivity systems), while also answering connectivity queries (of the form is `u` connected to `v`) in less than 0.00001 seconds.

 Cite our paper here, once published.